Showing 21 - 30 of 2817 results

 What does healing mean for people with disabilities?
 Bridging biblical studies, ethics, and disability studies with the work of practitioners, Bethany McKinney Fox examines healing narratives in their biblical and cultural contexts.
 This theologically grounded and winsomely practical resource helps us more fully understand what Jesus does as he heals and how he points the way for relationships with people with disabilities.

 "This is the story of how wine brought me back from the dead."
 Join Adam McHugh as he ends one career and discovers a new life in wine among the grapevines of the Santa Ynez Valley of California.
-This memoir takes you on Adam's journey from remaking his life to finding healing through the good gifts of wine, friends, and the beauty of wine country.
+This memoir takes you on Adam's journey toward new life and healing through the good gifts of wine, friendship, and a sense of place.

 We can't protect children from all hardships, but we can promote healthy development that fosters resilience.
 In this interdisciplinary work, Holly Catterton Allen equips educators, counselors, children's ministers, and parents with ways of developing children's spirituality so they can persevere when facing trauma and thrive in challenging times.